EGroupware/egroupware/doc/REST-CalDAV-CardDAV/README.md

 Shared addressbooks or calendars are only shown in the users home-set, if he subscribed to it via his CalDAV preferences!

-Calling one of the above collections with a GET request / regular browser generates an automatic index from the data of a allprop PROPFIND, allow browsing CalDAV/CardDAV tree with a regular browser.
+Calling one of the above collections with a GET request / regular browser generates an automatic index from the data of an allprop PROPFIND, allow browsing CalDAV/CardDAV tree with a regular browser.

 ## REST API: using EGroupware CalDAV/CardDAV server with JSON
-> currently implemented only for contacts!
+> currently implemented only for contacts and calendar (without recurring events)!

 Following RFCs / drafts used/planned for JSON encoding of ressources
 * [draft-ietf-jmap-jscontact: JSContact: A JSON Representation of Contact Data](https://datatracker.ietf.org/doc/html/draft-ietf-jmap-jscontact)